-

 How Can I Keep the House in a Divorce?

 California’s community property law dictates that the house you and your spouse share will need to be divided equally in the divorce.
 If you would prefer to keep your house, this might mean buying your share of the property from your spouse.
-A high net-worth divorce lawyer can help you explore your options.
+A high net-worth Orange County divorce lawyer can help you explore your options.

 Can I Still Protect My Assets if I Never Signed a Prenup?